-4.2.4 Two-storey extensions and outbuildings will normally be required to meet the following criteria: a) The height of the extension complies with standard 4.2.2 and 4.2.3. b) The proposal demonstrates high quality design c) The roof form, if visible from a public realm, should be sympatheric to the host building.
-4.2.5 Windows in elevations that directly face a neighbouring property that would lead to overlooking should be avoided or obscure glazed, and either fixed shut or restricted to an opening width of 100mm.
+4.2.4 Two-storey extensions and outbuildings will normally be required to meet the following criteria: a) The dimensions comply with standard 4.2.2. b) The proposal demonstrates high quality design . c) The roof form, if visible from a public realm, should be sympatheric to the host building.
+4.2.5 Windows in elevations that would lead to overlooking should be avoided by leaving sufficient distance or employing extra measures such as obscure glazing, screening, fixing or restricting shut to an opening width of 100mm.
 Windows and glazed doors that are set back from the property boundary and well screened by boundary structures will normally be considered acceptable.
 4.2.6 Where an extension or outbuilding is constructed on or up to a property boundary, no part of the construction should overhang or intrude into the adjacent property, including eaves and rain gutters.
-4.2.7 Proposals which exceed the limits in 4.2.2 and 4.2.3 will be required to provide the extra design and technical information to demonstrate that they are acceptable in terms of design, amenity, daylighting, overlooking in relation to neighbouring properties.
+4.2.7 Proposals which exceed the limits in 4.2.2 will be required to provide the extra design and technical information to demonstrate that they are acceptable in terms of design, amenity, daylighting, overlooking in relation to neighbouring properties.
 The extra information required will be based on each site condition but it will normally include professional shadow analysis, outlook and daylight analysis and realistic façade rendering(s).
-4.3 C DESIGN PRINCIPLES - COMMUNITY 4.3 C T The form and scale of the extension or outbuilding should be appropriate to the original dwelling and the surrounding development pattern.
-4.3.1 The form and scale of the extension or outbuilding should be appropriate to the original dwelling and the surrounding development pattern.
-Corner plots require a distinct design approach that responds positively not only to the 4.3.1 The form and scale of the extension or outbuilding should be appropriate to the original dwelling and the surrounding development pattern.
-Corner plots require a distinct design approach that responds positively not only to the dwelling but also to the neighbouring houses and the street scene.
-The extra parking requirements and the impact of the proposal on on-street parking will be 4.3.1 4.3.2 4.3.3 The form and scale of the extension or outbuilding should be appropriate to the original dwelling and the surrounding development pattern.
-Corner plots require a distinct design approach that responds positively not only to the dwelling but also to the neighbouring houses and the street scene.
-The extra parking requirements and the impact of the proposal on on-street parking will be taken into account according to the Council's current policy.
-4.3.1 4.3.2 4.3.3 The form and scale of the extension or outbuilding should be appropriate to the original dwelling and the surrounding development pattern.
-Corner plots require a distinct design approach that responds positively not only to the dwelling but also to the neighbouring houses and the street scene.
-The extra parking requirements and the impact of the proposal on on-street parking will be taken into account according to the Council's current policy.
-If your project is in the Green Belt, the following restrictions apply: a) Where an extension is considered acceptable, it should be proportionate in size to the original dwelling.
+4.3 C DESIGN PRINCIPLES - COMMUNITY 4.3.1 The form and scale of the extension or outbuilding should be appropriate to the original dwelling and the surrounding development pattern.
+4.3.2 Corner plots require a distinct design approach that responds positively not only to the dwelling but also to the neighbouring houses and the street scene.
+4.3.3 The extra parking requirements and the impact of the proposal on on-street parking will be taken into account according to the Council's current policy.
+4.3.4 If your project is in the Green Belt, the following restrictions apply: a) Where an extension is considered acceptable, it should be proportionate in size to the original dwelling.
 Extensions will be limited in size to the floor area of two reasonably sized rooms of the original dwelling.
-Any extension should be of a scale, size, siting and design, and of materials of construction, such that it does not harm the appearance of 4.3.1 4.3.2 4.3.3 The form and scale of the extension or outbuilding should be appropriate to the original dwelling and the surrounding development pattern.
-Corner plots require a distinct design approach that responds positively not only to the dwelling but also to the neighbouring houses and the street scene.
-The extra parking requirements and the impact of the proposal on on-street parking will be taken into account according to the Council's current policy.
-If your project is in the Green Belt, the following restrictions apply: a) Where an extension is considered acceptable, it should be proportionate in size to the original dwelling.
-Extensions will be limited in size to the floor area of two reasonably sized rooms of the original dwelling.
-Any extension should be of a scale, size, siting and design, and of materials of construction, such that it does not harm the appearance of the original dwelling, the immediate locality and the countryside in general. b) There will be a presumption against extensions to dwellings that are not in permanent residential use, to temporary dwellings, and to dwellings nearing the end of their lives
+Any extension should be of a scale, size, siting and design, and of materials of construction, such that it does not harm the appearance of the original dwelling, the immediate locality and the countryside in general. b) There will be a presumption against extensions to dwellings that are not in permanent residential use, to temporary dwellings, and to dwellings nearing the end of their lives on sites where replacement would not be permitted. c) Extending the curtilage of a residential property in a way that involves an incursion into the Green Belt will not be permitted.
+4.3.5 Satellite dishes and aerials should be sited in an unobtrusive position and should not be located on walls, chimneys or roofs that are visible from the street.
+Multiple dishes and aerials should be avoided.
+Cables should be run internally or up the rear wall in discrete positions and be coloured or painted to match the background wall.